aterakrofi/Java_Projects/Data_science_projects/Data_Scrapping/README.md

-Ater Akrofi
-ST ID : 10882731
-Report on Implementation:
-Python program to count stop words from a Wikipedia xml dump

 1. INTRODUCTION
 The goal of this implementation project was to create a program that can provide the count of stop words instances from a downloaded Wikipedia xml file.
 The XML dump file was 82MB in size and contained abstracts of several Wikipedia pages.
 The file was downloaded from https://dumps.wikimedia.org/enwiki/20170301/ and saved as test.xml